 Denim DIY Storage Box an Ikea Pingla Hack

-DIY Storage Box – Everyday I pick up “bits and bobs” round the house and I am never sure where to put them.
-Therefore I decided to make a fun storage box for this random stuff with no home, using old jeans and a cardboard box.
+Every day I pick up “bits and bobs” around the house and I am never sure where to put them.
+Therefore I decided to make a fun DIY storage box for this random stuff with no home, using old jeans and a cardboard box.

 I actually covered two boxes in denim.
 I named one DIY storage box “BITS” and the other “BOBS”.
 This was an Ikea hack, as I used two Ikea Pingla boxes for this project.

 I could’ve used any old cardboard box but the Ikea ones were the exact size I wanted (not too deep).
 Also, they come in a pack of two which was perfect, as it ensured I had two matching storage boxes.

 I got the idea from some fabric wrapped storage boxes I’d seen on Pinterest.
 However, I wanted to add more to my DIY storage box by lining it (like with my vintage map suitcase) and adding a fun stencil.

 This is such a cheap and easy way to get some fun, handy stylish storage for your “Bits and Bobs”.
 It was actually featured as one of the top 100 Easy DIY Projects of 2018 on DIYIdeacenter.

 This post contains Amazon affiliate links for your convenience.
 Click here to see my disclosure policy.

 What you need to make a Denim DIY storage box